 International Offer Holder Hub

 Use our offer holder hub to explore what life at Salford is like, to help yourself make a decision, and to understand your next steps.
 Meet some of the friendly people who will help you to settle in.
-Find information on funding your course, and get a glimpse of where you could choose to live in your first year.
+Find information on funding your course, and have a look at accommodation options.
 You can also take a virtual tour and speak to some of our current students.

 Your next steps